UlfurOrn/Team5/README.md

 Components:
 * The first component is the Database.
 The current database we are using is a PostgreSQL 12.2 running on a Ubuntu 18.04.4 machine.
 This component is easily replaceable requiring only the change of the database IO classes in the DBapi.
-The database component is responisble for storing all the data of the system like the users, records and habits as well as storing the users passwords and offering a way to verify passwords.
+The database component is responsible for storing all the data of the system like the users, records and habits as well as storing the users passwords and offering a way to verify passwords.
 * The second component is the Mail service.
 This component is an individual and easily replaceable component that simply handles sending out emails for the system.
-Changing out this component is not hard since it is not tigtly coupled with other components.
+Changing out this component is not hard since it is not tightly coupled with other components.

 Non-Functional requirements: